Ghanaian designer Aphia Sakyi’s work dominates Coming 2 America’s fashion looks

 Source: Class FM

-Ghanaian designer Aphia Sakyi’s work was spotted in Coming 2 America, a movie that made its grand entry into the world of entertainment.
+Ghanaian designer Aphia Sakyi’s work was spotted in Coming 2 America, a movie which made its grand entry into the world of entertainment.

 The movie has received an extensive set of critiques ranging from positive to negative, mostly based on the comparison between that and the original story.